 Directed by low-budget maestro William Castle and based on the novel The Visitors by Nathaniel Benchley, this film stars TV legend Sid Caesar alongside Vera Miles as a couple who originally suspect that their son is behind a series of disturbing occurrences at their seaside cabin in England.
 The reality, however, is that a trio of ghosts, furious that these three human intruders had disrupted their calm and peaceful residence.
 When the humans leave, the ghosts up the ante by doing things such as sinking two boats that belong to the couple’s uncle.

 Are there such things as real ghosts?
 That is the paranormal question that propels the journey of four people as they are called to spend a weekend in a haunted house together and either prove or disprove the presence of a supernatural entity.
-The ghost that haunted the house is its former owner, Emeric “Roaring Giant” Belasco, a 6’5” millionaire and serial killer.
+The ghost that haunts the house is its former owner, Emeric “Roaring Giant” Belasco, a millionaire and depraved killer.
 But it’s not only haunted by Belasco—it’s also filled with the tormented, ghostly souls of Belasco’s countless victims.